 Cheeckwood is a botanical garden outside of Nashville that is fun any time of year.
 But in the fall it’s extra special because there’s a house made of pumpkins and a full-on harvest.
 You can look at all the different scarecrows in one area, look at the changing colors in the trees, buy a pumpkin, and more!
 You’ll find activities and experiences designed to appeal to kids, adults, and families alike, making this six-week celebration the perfect time for a peaceful solo stroll, a crisp fall family day, or an afternoon date.
 Check out Cheekwood in Harvest from September 17-October 30.

 Just you and the open road!
 Natchez Trace is a beautiful drive but during the fall it’s downright magical.
 Go get a pumpkin spice drink, put on some music, stick your phone in the glove box, roll down the windows and enjoy the drive.
 Get out along the way and take in the scenic overlooks too!

 Get a Cabin with Friends in East Tennessee

 Cookeville is only an hour from Nashville and perfect for a little day trip!
-I have a full recap on what to do on your day trip here, but grab coffee, shop in the square, go on an easy hike to Bee Rock, and then go to dinner.
+I have a full recap on what to do on your day trip here, but grab a coffee, shop in the square, go on an easy hike to Bee Rock, and then go to dinner.
 You’ll have the best time walking around and getting out of the city.
-There’s also a ton of cool murals to see and take photos with.
+There are also a ton of cool murals to see and take photos with.

-Grab your love and take the three hour drive to Chatt.
+Grab your love and take the three-hour drive to Chatt.
 They have hiking, breathtaking vistas, culinary tours, do a brew tour, cruise into the Tennessee River Gorge, or jump aboard the Tennessee Valley Railroad or Lookout Mountain Incline Railway for a variety of train rides that take you through the beautiful Tennessee valley or straight up Lookout Mountain.
 There’s so much to see and do and it’s that much better with the changing leaves around you!